WHAT WE DO

 Influence public opinion with op-ed articles, television and radio interviews and extensive use of social media.

-The Afghanistan Peace Campaign’s principal implementers, Bill Goodfellow and Shukria Dellawar, have been widely published in the United States and Europe.
-They write op-ed articles and provide press interviews.
+The Afghanistan Peace Campaign’s principal implementers, Bill Goodfellow and Shukria Dellawar, write op-ed articles and provide press interviews.

 Meetings with executive branch officials and members of Congress.